donsalvadori/personal-site/README.md

 This repo holds my Dev Portfolio.
-Using some cool new react APIs like context :)
+Using some cool new React 16 APIs like context :)